cbg-ethz/PrimerID/README.md

 ```

 ## pIDalyse
-The core of the analysis if based on pIDalyse.
+The core of the analysis is based on pIDalyse.
 Run it by
 ```
 mkdir Analysis/
 cd Analysis/
-../../pidalyse --r3223 ../References/5VM_3223.fasta --r3236 ../References/5VM_3236.fasta ../Alignments/32???/32???_nucMask_2.sam
+../../pidalyse --r3223 ../References/5VM_3223_N_withPrimer.fasta --r3236 ../References/5VM_3236_N_withPrimer.fasta ../Alignments/32???/32???_nucMask_2.sam > OUTPUT.txt
 cd ..
 ```
-This will produce a plethora of information and statistics, like the clone frequencies and enzymatic error rates.
+This will produce a plethora of information and statistics in **OUTPUT.txt**, like the clone frequencies and mutant frequency estimates.

 ## Reproducing statistics
 ### Figures